MicrosoftDocs/winrt-api/windows.management.deployment/registerpackageoptions_stageinplace.md

 ## -description

-Gets or sets a value that indicates whether to stage the package in place.
+Gets or sets a value that indicates whether to stage the [Package](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) in place.

 ## -property-value